 Impact on DEQ ORS 183.335

-Direct impact: Implementing the federal rules require DEQ to provide technical assistance, amend permits, perform inspections and issue formal enforcement actions against violators.
+Direct impact: Implementing the federal rules requires DEQ to provide technical assistance, amend permits, perform inspections and issue formal enforcement actions against violators.
 Existing staff funded by revenue from permit fees would implement this work.

 Indirect impact: DEQ expects the indirect cost impacts on DEQ to be the same as those estimated for small businesses as discussed below.